-- focus on patterns and trends to pick up signals on more systemic sales practice concerns and operational issues. - identify potential sales practice issues associated with certain products, regional sales markets, individual brokers, unsuitable activities, training issues, promotional programs, and improper canduc - detect operational sodes that result in poor customer service, trade errors, and disruptions in service. - quantify potential p your associated with pending litigation and actual settlements. - determine the root causes of the identified issues and assess whether these matters are properly addressed to avoid future issues and harm to clients. - decide whether the broker-ander' resolution of issues is being handled properly.
+- focus on patterns and trends to pick up signals on more systemic sales practice concerns and operational issues. - identify potential sales practice issues associated with certain products, regional sales markets, individual brokers, unsuitable activities or activities that are not in the best interest of retail customers, training issues, promotional programs, and improper conduct. - detect operational issues that result in poor customer service, trade errors, and disruptions in service. - quantify potential payouts associated with pending litigation and actual settlements. - determine the root causes of the identified issues and assess whether these matters are properly addressed to avoid future issues and harm to customers. - decide whether the broker-dealer's resolution of issues is being handled properly.

-Examiners should consider customer complaints, litigation, and settlements when assessing the risks in a bank's RNDIP sales program, three fectiveness of the bank's risk management systems, and the adequacy of customer protection.
+Examiners should consider customer complaints, litigation, and settlements when assessing the risks in a bank's RNDIP sales programs, the effectiveness of the bank's risk management systems, and the adequacy of consumer protection.